memgraph/docs/docs/connect-to-memgraph/drivers/javascript.md

 :::note

-Running queries directly from a web browser is **not a recommended usage** because of additional requirements and possible performance issues.
-In other words, we encourage users to use server-side libraries and clients for top performance whenever possible.
+Running queries directly from a web browser is **not a recommended** because of additional requirements and possible performance issues.
+In other words, we encourage you to use server-side libraries and clients for top performance whenever possible.

 :::